IrynaUkr/groovy-calculator/README.md

 1.1.2.2 Add Intermediate logging of math operation results.

-1.1.3 Now let’s imagine that customer wants changes regarding allowing large number (BigInteger support) in nearest patch.
+1.1.3 Now let’s imagine that customer wants changes regarding allowing large number (BigInteger support) in the nearest patch.
 Try to pull these changes to the main branch of this task “task${number}” using git cherry-pick and git rebase commands.

 1.2 Investigate changes in files in GIT repository by git blame command.